-Ordinarily, students may not be awarded two degrees at the same time.
+Students may not be awarded two degrees at the same time.

 In order to qualify for a second bachelor's degree the student must satisfy all course requirements for the second degree sought and must complete a minimum of 33 semester hours in residence at Mississippi College with 66 grade points in addition to the credits used for the first degree.
-Depending upon the student's academic standing, and with prior approval of the Vice President for Academic Affairs and the Registrar, coursework for both degrees may be undertaken contemporaneously.
+The second bachelor's degree must be completed sequentially to the first degree.